christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 A complete fantastic demonstration of reweighting the cross-entropy where the eligibility of each parameter to the gradient is multiplied by the reward or the progress in the goal we want to achieve.

-Classical cross-entropy is a specific case of the reinforcement theory.
+Classical cross-entropy definition can be seen as a specific case of the reinforcement theory.

 **Well done!**